gtokman/Android-Challenges-2/TokmanGary_CE04/README.md

 * Open data/data/package and create new DB
 * Call onCreate() in DB helper
 * Check version number and call onUpgrade if it is

+## Writing to Database

+* Writes and updates to database are handled by **ContentValues**
+* Content values are a key value store designed to to store data SQLite can store
+* Insert content values **insert(String, String, ContentValues)**
+* First arg = Table to insert into, Last is the data to insert, second = nullColumnHack

+## Updating Database

+* **.Update(String, ContentValues, String, String[])**
+* Pass in the TableName, values, where clause, where clause values String[]
+* Specifies which rows to update

+## Reading from Database

+* Reading is handled by SQLiteDatabase.query(...)
+* Most important arguments
+* Table to query, columns you want values for and order to receive, where clause, where value